kdmukai/bitcoin_resources/README.md

 ### Exchanges
-[Cash App](https://cash.app/app/BCGVHBJ): Makes the most sense for someone that just wants to dabble once or twice with buying bitcoin.
-Fees are not great but it's fine if you're just playing.
-You can transfer the btc you buy out of Cash App and into a wallet that you control.
-This is an important difference between other similar services that don't allow you to withdraw (Robinhood, PayPal).
-Cash App pays the bitcoin network/miners' fees on your withdrawals.
-You can also use Cash App as a simple wallet to recieve bitcoin, though in the long run there are much better options.
+[Strike](https://invite.strike.me/RUTXN3) from Jack Mallers: Incredible tech that seamlessly bridges the fiat world--your USD bank account--with bitcoin and the Lightning Network.
+It's the __easiest and cheapest__ way to buy bitcoin.
+Fees range from about 0.3% down to less than 0.1%!
+So a $100 btc buy costs you 30¢.
+You have two options: 1.)
+You can buy/sell (but never sell!) in the "₿" tab, but note that this is custodial (i.e. your bitcoin stays under their control) until you withdraw it to a wallet that you control.
+Or 2.)
+You can directly convert USD to bitcoin and send it to your own wallet via the "Pay" option.
+Just paste in a receive address from your wallet or scan a receive QR code.

+When you withdraw from the "₿" tab, Strike pays the Bitcoin miners' fee for you (don't expect that to last).
+When you directly "Pay" to a bitcoin address, you pay the miners' fee.

+You can also use Strike to:
+* send other Strike users USD, just like Cash App.
+* pay a Lightning Network invoice by auto-converting your USD to bitcoin on Lightning.
+* receive bitcoin or Lightning transactions that are then auto-converted to USD.
+* (coming soon) convert a portion of your employer's direct deposit payments straight to bitcoin.
+* (coming soon) auto-DCA (dollar cost average) to buy bitcoin on a regular schedule.

+Jack Mallers and Strike are changing the world.
+El Salvador adopted bitcoin as legal tender because of the fiat-to-bitcoin interoperability it provides.
+Vendors will be able to accept both bitcoin and USD but can autoconvert payments to whichever they prefer (e.g. businesses scared of bitcoin volatility can have all payments show up in their account as USD).

-[Swan Bitcoin](https://www.swanbitcoin.com/banzai): By far the best option for casual investors who want to automate as much as possible.
+[Swan Bitcoin](https://www.swanbitcoin.com/banzai): Currently the best option for casual investors who want to automate as much as possible.
 Link your bank account and set an investment schedule (e.g. $10 every week) and it'll automatically do the buys for you.
 Fees depend on amount purchased per week, ranging from 1.19% to 2.29%.
 And because Swan is built by true bitcoiners, they encourage you to get your btc off of their platform.
 You can provide them with a receive address and set up autowithdrawals.
 They pay the bitcoin network fee on the withdrawal.
 You then have complete set-it-and-forget-it bitcoin buys that land safely in a wallet that you control!

+*note: You can get lower fees if you pre-pay a year's worth of your current auto-buy schedule's fees.
+But given the rapid development of Strike and their goal of rolling out auto-DCA soon, I don't think it's a good idea to pre-pay for a year of Swan.*

 [Gemini](https://www.gemini.com/share/v588gelc8): For more serious investors moving larger sums of money.
 At this level you need to really minimize fees and avoid the price spreads that the other services tack on to the price.
 Their normal website and app has a high fee structure.
 But if you change your account to use their "Activetrader" trading UI, you'll pay really minimal fees: currently 0.25% for "maker" orders and 0.35% for "taker" orders.
+These fees are higher than Strike, but Gemini allows for moving much larger sums of money (Strike is currently limited to $1000 per week).
 Big bonus: Gemini withdrawals are free(?) up to a monthly limit.

 Be warned: the _Activetrader_ UI is overwhelming and chaotic.

+#### Not recommended
-[Coinbase Pro](https://www.coinbase.com/join/mukai_os): Convenient low-fee option if you already have a [regular Coinbase account](https://www.coinbase.com/join/mukai_os).
-Use it to login at [pro.coinbase.com](https://pro.coinbase.com) to access their Pro UI.
-Trading on Coinbase Pro drops your total fees to a 0.5% flat fee (one $100 buy carries the same 50¢ fee that you'd end up paying for twenty $5 buys).
-Can do instant buys from your linked checking account with no additional fee up to $25k(!).
-Incoming wire transfers add a $10 fee (but once your bank account is linked, the instant buy feature makes wire transfers unnecessary).
+[Coinbase Pro](https://www.coinbase.com/join/mukai_os): Base fees are terrible, but trading instead on their Coinbase Pro platform drops your total fees to a 0.5% flat fee (one $100 buy carries the same 50¢ fee that you'd end up paying for twenty $5 buys).
+But compared to Strike or Gemini's fee structure, there's no reason to choose Coinbase Pro.

-As with Gemini's pro platform, Coinbase Pro's UI is overwhelming.
-But all you need are market buys/sells.
-Withdrawals are charged to you but they do bulk transactions so the total fee is much lower than you'd pay for moving some bitcoin yourself.
+[Cash App](https://cash.app/app/BCGVHBJ): At one point it was my favorite way to onboard brand new Bitcoiners.
+But Strike has completely wiped out any reason to use Cash App for bitcoin purchases.
+Use Strike.

-Paxos / itBit: Matches Gemini for lowest possible fees, simpler UI.
+[Paxos / itBit](https://paxos.com): Matches Gemini for low fees, simpler UI.
 If you set a "post only" limit order, you only pay 0.25%.
 If you do an instant "market" order it's 0.35%.
-Paxos is built to cater to larger institutions so ACH transfers aren't encouraged (limited to $500/wk and have a crappy 1% fee).
-Incoming wire transfers have no fee and no limits.
-You pay a share of the bitcoin network/miners' fee to withdraw your btc.
+Only makes sense if you need to set up an account for a business entity, but Gemini also supports business accounts so just use Gemini.

 ### Bitcoin "wallets"